There are now 3 possible online modes for units:

 - Students are able to (1) acquire theoretical and evidence-based knowledge that underlie the role of psychological services in general healthcare settings and (2) develop skills in providing clinical psychology services in medical settings.

-- Indicative assessments in this unit are as follows: (1) individual course project and presentation; (2) 'Promo' of individual project; (3) group-based seminar; and (4) attendance to lectures and seminars.
+- Indicative assessments in this unit are as follows: (1) oral presentation; (2) written report; and (3) attendance to lectures and seminars.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the attendance to lectures and seminars component.